 For more information, contact Jodi Torrez, Assistant Director, firstname.lastname@example.org.

-If you currently hold a bachelor's degree and do not wish to obtain a second bachelor's degree from Texas State, you should apply through the Graduate College.
+If you currently hold a bachelor's degree and do not wish to obtain a second bachelor's degree, you should apply for admission as a Non-Degree Seeking Student through the Graduate College.

 If you have a Bachelor's degree and wish to enroll in undergraduate level courses you should apply for admission as a Non-degree Seeking through the Graduate College.